ngmcfarland/emily/brain/README.rst

 Emily does support the use of stars ("\*") in patterns.
 Meaning, a pattern of "HELLO \*" will match a user's input of "Hello, World!".
 Note that all punctuation (including apostrophes) are stripped from the user's input when matching patterns.

 Utterances follow the same conventions as patterns.
 The list of utterances is simply a convenience so that a single template can be accessed by multiple patterns.

+Note: YAML syntax requires that patterns or utterances that contain a "*" be enclosed in double quotes.
+See YAML example above.

 Templates
 ~~~~~~~~~